csimpkins/sakila-demo/README.md

 ## Requirements

-1. Python 3, which I recommend getting through [Miniconda](http://conda.pydata.org/miniconda.html) -- remember to get the Python 3.5 version!.
+1. Python 3, which I recommend getting through [Miniconda](http://conda.pydata.org/miniconda.html) -- remember to get the Python 3.5 version!
 Then at your command line do:

    ```sh
    $ conda install python pip flask pymysql